London, late April 1848

 “Dancing will warm you up.
 You look fine.
 Very… alluring.
 It’s a splendid gown.”

-Kate glanced at her padded and pushed up bosom, the pale green ruching and lace bertha of her bodice, her constricted waist of perhaps eighteen inches.
+Kate glanced at her padded and pushed up bosom, the pale green ruching and lace bertha of her bodice, her constricted waist of perhaps twenty inches.

 “What are you doing… that makes you look… so strong?”
 Jane went on, inspecting Kate’s exposed flesh.
 “I think you need to spend more days on genteel studies, and less time with dogs and horses.
 We should leave.
 Other ladies will need to make use of this room.
 Remember to maintain your sophisticated expression.”

 When they stepped out, a maid stood waiting.
 She curtsied with a blush, and hurried into the chamber.

 “Ah, we caught her off guard,” Jane whispered.
 “Or Ada did, coming up here before dinner was finished.”

 Servants placed trays of desserts upon a table.
 Countess Lovelace ordered the footmen to fetch champagne, brandy, and coffee.
 An archway revealed a room with fly-chairs surrounding small tables, neat decks of cards set upon the playing surfaces.
 The musicians tuned their instruments.
 Kate took it all in with a growing feeling of dread.
 No one sat at the piano.
 Perhaps I could play piano all evening?
 How long do we have to stay?
 She scanned the room.
 Father must still be downstairs.
 When I see him, I’ll claim a headache and beg to go home… Kate noticed Baron Ward coming her way.
 She stood to her tallest, shoulders back and down, lowered her eyelids, raised her chin, sucked in her cheeks, and slightly puckered her lips.

 “Is there anything you’d like?
 Lady Kate?
 Lady Beaufort?”
 Baron Ward nodded his head to each of them in turn, and didn’t wait for a reply before continuing.
 “May I have the first dance, Lady Kate?”

 “I promised my father my first dance,” Kate replied.
 Oh!
 That was brilliant!
 Maybe he won’t come upstairs!